thissop/YSOs/ysospy/documentation.md

 # ysospy
-This is the documentation for all the files and functions in our YSOs pipeline / package.
+This is the documentation for all the files and functions in our ysospy package.

 ## Guidelines
 #### Naming and Style Conventions
-- Module (file) names should be in snake_case, and functions in camelCase (apologies for violating PEP-8 there).
+- Module (file) names should be in snake_case, and functions in camelCase.
 - Example:
 ```
 from ysospy.plotting_funcs import plotLightCurve